Poseidon (film): Home media

 Poseidon was released to DVD on August 22, 2006, in both single-disc and double-disc editions as well as Full-Screen and Widescreen formats and contains a behind-the-scenes featurette and the theatrical trailer.
 The 2-disc special edition expands on two bonus features, and also includes the documentaries Poseidon: Upside Down: A Unique Set Design Chronicle; A Shipmate's Diary, which covers a film school intern's experience on the set; and a History Channel documentary which explores rogue waves.
 Domestic DVD sales for Poseidon were $27,196,438.

+A triple feature Blu-ray pack with Poseidon, Twister and The Perfect Storm premiered in January 2012.

+Arrow Video released a limited edition 4K Ultra HD Blu-Ray on August 12, 2025.